Float glass: Manufacture

 Float glass uses common glass-making raw materials, typically consisting of sand, soda ash (sodium carbonate), dolomite, limestone, and salt cake (sodium sulfate) etc. Other materials may be used as colourants, refining agents or to adjust the physical and chemical properties of the glass.
-The raw materials are mixed in a batch process, then fed together with suitable cullet (waste glass), in a controlled ratio, into a furnace where it is heated to approximately 1500 °C. Common float glass furnaces are 9 m wide and 45 m long and have capacities of more than 1200 tons of glass.
-Once molten, the temperature of the glass is stabilised to approximately 1200 °C to ensure a homogeneous specific gravity.
+The raw materials are mixed in a batch process, then fed together with a controlled proportion of cullet (waste glass) into a furnace, where it is heated to approximately 1,500 °C. Common float glass furnaces are 9 m wide and 45 m long and have capacities of more than 1,200 tons of glass.
+Once molten, the temperature of the glass is stabilised to approximately 1,200 °C to ensure a homogeneous density.

 The molten glass is fed into a "tin bath", a bath of molten tin (about 3–4 m wide, 50 m long, 6 cm deep), from a delivery canal and is poured into the tin bath by a ceramic lip known as the spout lip.
 The amount of glass allowed to pour onto the molten tin is controlled by a gate called a tweel.

-Tin is suitable for the float glass process because it has a high specific gravity, is cohesive, and is immiscible with molten glass.
-Tin, however, oxidises in a natural atmosphere to form tin dioxide (SnO2).
+Molten tin is suitable for the float glass process because it has a higher density than glass, so the molten glass floats on it.
+Its boiling point is higher than the melting point of glass, and its vapour pressure at process temperature is low.
+However, tin oxidises in a natural atmosphere to form tin dioxide (SnO2).
 Known in the production process as dross, the tin dioxide adheres to the glass.
 To prevent oxidation, the tin bath is provided with a positive pressure protective atmosphere of nitrogen and hydrogen.

-The glass flows onto the tin surface forming a floating ribbon with perfectly smooth surfaces on both sides and of even thickness.
-As the glass flows along the tin bath, the temperature is gradually reduced from 1100 °C until at approximately 600 °C the sheet can be lifted from the tin onto rollers.
+The glass flows onto the tin surface forming a floating ribbon of even thickness with perfectly smooth surfaces on both sides.
+As the glass flows along the tin bath, the temperature is gradually reduced from 1,100 °C until at approximately 600 °C the sheet can be lifted from the tin onto rollers.
 The glass ribbon is pulled off the bath by rollers at a controlled speed.
 Variation in the flow speed and roller speed enables glass sheets of varying thickness to be formed.
 Top rollers positioned above the molten tin may be used to control both the thickness and the width of the glass ribbon.

 Once off the bath, the glass sheet passes through a lehr kiln for approximately 100 m, where it is cooled gradually so that it anneals without strain and does not crack from the temperature change.
 On exiting the "cold end" of the kiln, the glass is cut by machines.